LegenQS/BlackJaca_SmartContract/README.md

 # Welcome to our DAPP BlackJack SmartContract!
-In this project, we deployed a smart contract to serve and play Black Jack, a famous gambling game.
+In this project, we deployed a smart contract to serve and play BlackJack, a famous gambling game.
 The DAPP achieved a fully automated and honest gambing experience.
 The contract is written in Solidity 0.5.16, developed and and tested in Truffle, and showcased using web3.js and React